Professor Marta Scorsetti is the Radiotherapy and Radiosurgery Unit Director at Humanitas Research Hospital.

-Prof. Scorsetti introduced the instrumentation for performing Adaptive Radiotherapy, which permits precise and accurate irradiation of lesions in motion, one of the first centers in Italy.
-Among the first centers in Europe, she subsequently implemented a new linear accelerator with high-dosage FFF beams (True Beam), working with the manufacturer to start new treatment protocols.
+She has introduced in Humanitas Research Hospital the instrumentations to perform Adaptive Radiotherapy, that permits a precise and accurate irradiation of lesions in motion, making Humanitas Research Hospital the first centre in Italy to use it.
+Professor Scorsetti also implemented a new linear accelerator with high-dosage FFF beams (TrueBeams), working with the manufacturer to start new treatment protocols.

-From 1994 to date Prof. Scorsetti is a member of the Italian Association of Oncological Radiation Therapy (AIRO) and the European Society for Therapeutic Radiology and Oncology (ESTRO), author and co-author of numerous publications in national and international magazines and journals.
+From 1994, she is a member of the Italian Association of Oncological Radiation Therapy (AIRO) and of the European Society for Therapeutic Radiology and Oncology (ESTRO).
+She is author and co-author of many publications both in national and international magazines and journals.

 From 2010 to 2012 she was a member of the management committee FONICAP National Interdisciplinary Task Force against lung cancer.